IvonGu/lectures-1/README.md

 * [Seaborn: statistical data visualization](https://seaborn.pydata.org)

 *Lab*: **Matplotlib primer and basic statistical plots**
-* Customizing plot style, axes labels, ticks, and scale
 * Plotting using Matplotlib, dataframe and datastream APIs
-* Histogram and cumulative histogram plots
+* Customizing style, axes labels, ticks, and scale
-* Boxplots, notched boxplots and violin plots
+*  Histogram, boxplots and their variants
 * Bar plots, horizontal, vertical and stacked

 ---
 #### Week 8.
-Exploratory Data Analysis (Cont'd)
+Exploratory data analysis (cont'd)

-We will continue our consideration of data visualisations for exploratory data analysis by examining various other statistical plots, primarily focusing on those used for multivariate data analysis and time series data.
+We will continue our consideration of data visualizations for exploratory data analysis by examining various other statistical plots, primarily focusing to multivariate data analysis and time series data.
 We will consider the use of scatter plots and heatmaps.

 *Readings*:
 * K. Dale, Data Visualization with Python & JavaScript, O'Reilly, 2016